 The Sovereign Shopping Centre considers the impact its operations may have on the wider environment and good environmental practices are promoted through its Health, Safety & Environmental Committee.
 The committee is made up of members of the Centre management team, Centre employees and occupier’s representatives.

 Electricity consumption has been reduced by installing a voltage optimisation unit, low energy light fittings, timers, photocells and we have reviewed the way the Centre manages some of its operations.

-The amount of refuse sent to landfill has been reduced to zero by recycling our waste including cardboard, polythene, paper, glass, wood and metals.
-In 2016 the Centre recycled or sent for recovery 96% of its waste thus ensuring that 196 tons of waste did not go to landfill.
+The amount of refuse sent to landfill has been reduced by recycling our waste including cardboard, polythene, paper, glass, wood and metals.
+In 2017 the Centre recycled or sent for recovery 95% of its waste thus ensuring that 196 tons of waste did not go to landfill.